Sicilian cuisine is one of the most interesting in all of Italy.

 This event is going to be a feast, so come hungry and wear loose clothing!

-Timballo di Anelletti al Forno (baked small ring pasta with bolognese, pecorino, mozzarella)
+Timballo di anelletti al forno (baked small ring pasta with bolognese sauce, pecorino and mozzarella)

-Pollo alle Melanzane (chicken with eggplants and tomatoes)
+Pollo alle melanzane (chicken fillets rolls, with smoked caciocavallo, eggplant and tomato)

 Bring your own wine